 explore by scenario

 Data Science is much more than programming.
-It’s a spicy mixture of programming, statistical reasoning, the ability to quickly learn a business domain, and good, old-fashioned problem solving.
-Existing automated code quizzes don’t cover the important parts of the job.
-As a result, many companies have been forced to build their own Data Science exercises and projects in-house.
-Until now!
+It’s a spicy mixture of programming, statistical reasoning, the ability to quickly learn a business domain, and good old-fashioned problem-solving.
+Automated code quizzes don’t cover the important parts of the job.
+So companies have been forced to build their own Data Science exercises and projects in-house.

-Because Woven uses real engineers to evaluate results, our assessment can cover messy, end-to-end Data Science scenarios.
+Woven’s team of experienced engineers evaluates every submission.
+That’s why we’re the only assessment that can cover messy, end-to-end Data Science scenarios for you.
 Scroll below for two examples. πŸ‘‡

 πŸ•™ Time Limit: 35 min